tbidne/charon/README.md

   -c,--config (none|PATH)  Path to the toml config file.
 Can be the string
                            'none' -- in which case no toml config is used -- or a path to the config file.
-If not specified then we look in the xdg config directory e.g.
+If not specified then we look in the XDG config directory e.g.
                            ~/.config/safe-rm/config.toml
   -t,--trash-home PATH     Path to the trash directory.
 This overrides the toml
                            config, if it exists.
-If neither is given then we use the xdg data directory e.g. ~/.local/share/safe-rm.
+If neither is given then we use the XDG data directory e.g. ~/.local/share/safe-rm.
   --log-level (none|error|warn|info|debug)
                            The file level in which to log.
 Defaults to none.
-                           Logs are written to the xdg state directory e.g.
+                           Logs are written to the XDG state directory e.g.
                            ~/.local/state/safe-rm.
   --log-size-mode <warn SIZE | delete SIZE>
                            Sets a threshold for the file log size, upon which we